rajitsr/BDD_SemSeg_Lanes/README.md

 ## Evaluation

-Using Paddleseg framework, PP_LiteSeg architecture was trained using our dataset and the following was the inference obtained [![inference_result](inference_result.png)](https://drive.google.com/file/d/17WX0eiKi1nLrB3-khpHwwt3SFDOnNPou/view?usp=sharing)
+Using the Paddleseg framework, the proposed architecture was trained using our dataset and the following was the inference obtained
+[![inference_result](inference_result.png)](https://drive.google.com/file/d/17WX0eiKi1nLrB3-khpHwwt3SFDOnNPou/view?usp=sharing)